hitmeet5/Android_ToDo_App/README.md

-# Pre-work - *Name of App Here*
+# Pre-work - *Simple ToDo*

-**Android_ToDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple ToDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Hitesh Panchal**